-The visible universe has grown at least 1060 times larger since the Big Bang.
-Half of these would be accounted for by the hypothetical inflationary phase, a period of accelerated growth that happens in a eye-blink just after the Big Bang itself.
-The next 15 factors of 10 takes a trillionth of a second to accomplish, while the last 15 factors of 10 require the nearly 14 billion years that elapse between that moment and the present day.
+If the visible universe starts out at the Planck scale it must have grown larger by at least 60 factors of 10 since the Big Bang.
+Half of these “decades” of expansion would be accounted for by the hypothetical inflationary phase, a period of accelerated growth that happens in an eye-blink immediately after the Big Bang itself.
+The next 15 factors of 10 would take a trillionth of a second, while the final 15 factors of 10 require the nearly 14 billion years which elapse between that moment and the present day.

 Immediately after inflation the Universe is filled with a mirror-smooth, cold, ultra-dense quantum condensate, a novel state of matter.
 This condensate must somehow fragment into the contents of the present-day cosmos, a process known as “reheating”.
 Particle interactions would happen at energies far beyond the reach of our current knowledge of high energy physics as inflation ends.
 However, interaction energies decrease as the Universe expands and are expected to drop to a level at which the so-called Standard Model is applicable roughly a trillionth of a second after the Big Bang.

 This unknown epoch is sometimes called the primordial dark age.
 When it commences the Universe is governed by rules we do not understand and contains no light or radiation but it can account for half of the total (logarithmic) growth of the post-inflationary universe.
 This phase is critical to understanding the full history of the Universe and may hold clues to the origin of the dark matter and excess of matter over antimatter that characterises the present-day Universe.

 The idea of inflation is now forty years old and many of its key predictions have been verified observationally.
 However, the details of the dark age – which connects inflationary physics to the familiar particles we observe – remains mysterious, even in the simplest inflationary models.
 Understanding the phenomena that can occur in this epoch has been a long-term interest for Easther.